How to CNC machine an EDM electrode

-STL machining of an EDM Electrode for injection moldLaHeli.com in the Czech Republic specializes in Radio Controlled (RC) model helicopters.
+STL machining EDM electrodes for injection moldsLaHeli.com in the Czech Republic specializes in Radio Controlled (RC) model helicopters.
 Their main use for DeskProto is to CNC machine the canopy (the freeformed outside body of the helicopter), to be made using polyester layup techniques.

 This gallery project shows a different application: creating injection molds by EDM machining.